ScriptBasic/WinPBX/docs/Complex Numbers Procedures.md

 For a greater than 1 the result has a real part of pi/2 and a negative imaginary part.

 ```
-FUNCTION CArcSinReal (BYVAL value AS DOUBLE) AS CComplex
+FUNCTION CArcSinReal (BYVAL value AS DOUBLE) AS _complex
-FUNCTION CASinReal (BYVAL value AS DOUBLE) AS CComplex
+FUNCTION CASinReal (BYVAL value AS DOUBLE) AS _complex
 ```

 | Parameter  | Description |